jpuritz/BIO_594_2023/Exercises_ProbSets/Week04/KeeganHart_Week04_answers.md

 $$N_c = \frac{2 + 3 + 25 + 32 + 86}{5} = 29.6$$
 $$N_e = \frac{5}{\frac{1}{2}+\frac{1}{3}+\frac{1}{25}+\frac{1}{32}=\frac{1}{86}} = 5.46$$

->The biological principle exhibited by this example is
+>The biological principle exhibited by this example is that this population was likely created by a founder effect or went through a severe bottleneck.
+Populations who go through these changes can grow in size much faster than they can gain back through effective population size and genetic diversity.

 5. You genotyep a species of grasshopper along a transect in the European Alsp.
 Near Munich, Germany, you sample 120 individuals; near Inssbruck, Austria, you sample 122 individuals;  near Verona, Italy you sample 118 individuals.
 You find the following genotypes: